dwp/cinema-tickets/README.md

 For helper functions where the functionality is known and limited I have practiced TDD (writing tests first and then source code to satisfy the tests) but in the interests of getting up and running quickly I didn't fully TDD the handler or service, which were frequently changing.
 As functionality evolved, I did practice some TDD in these files.

+### CI

+I have a very basic [Github workflow](https://github.com/aNerdInTheHand/cinema-tickets/actions) that runs on every commit and audits my dependencies and runs the unit tests.

 ## 🧐 Challenges 🧐

 ### Time constraints